ShashankGupta10/frontend-assignment/README.md

 ## Usage Guide

-SuperKalam provides a user-friendly interface to browse and play music.
+ This project provides a user-friendly interface to browse and play music.
 Here’s a quick guide to get you started:

 -   **Play Music:** Click on any song from the playlist or trending section to start playing.
 -   **Responsive:** The platform is responsive for all screen sizes!

 ## Components Description